lewagon/dotfiles/02-OOP/03-Cookbook/03-Cookboook-With-CSV/README.md

 cookbook   = Cookbook.new(csv_file)
 ```

-Now, the `Cookbook` instance will be receive the path to the `lib/recipes.csv` file as its argument 📊
+Now, the `Cookbook` instance will receive the path to the `lib/recipes.csv` file as its argument 📊

 ***